astronomer/docs/learn/airflow-setup-teardown.md

 Setup/teardown tasks have special behavior different from regular tasks:

-- Clearing a task that is in scope of a setup / teardown pair will also clear and rerun the associated setup and teardown tasks, ensuring that all resources the task needs are created again for the task rerun and torn down after the task has completed.
+- Clearing a task that is in scope of a setup / teardown grouping will also clear and rerun the associated setup and teardown tasks, ensuring that all resources the task needs are created again for the task rerun and torn down after the task has completed.

-- You can have a setup task without an associated teardown task and vice versa.
-If you define a setup task without a teardown task, everything downstream of the setup task is considered in its scope and will cause the setup task to rerun when cleared.

 - A teardown task will run as long as at least one of its associated `setup` tasks have completed successfully and all of its upstream tasks have completed, whether they were successful or not.
 If all associated setup tasks fail or are skipped, the teardown task will be failed or skipped respectively.

 - A teardown task without any associated setup tasks will always run once all upstream worker tasks have completed running, independently of whether they were successful or not.

 - When evaluating whether a DAG run was successful or not Airflow will ignore teardown tasks by default.
 This means if a teardown tasks that is a leaf task or final task in a DAG has failed, the DAG is still marked as having succeeded.
-In the example shown in the screenshot below, the success of the DAG run solely depends on whether `worker_task_3` completes successfully.
+In the example shown in the screenshot below, the DAG run state is not impacted by the failure of `tear_down_cluster` and is marked as successful.
 You can change this behavior by setting `on_failure_fail_dagrun=True` in the teardown task.

     ![Successful DAG with failed teardown](/img/guides/airflow-setup-teardown_teardown_fail_dag_succeed.png)

 - When a teardown task is located within a [task group](task-groups.md) and a dependency is set on this task group, the teardown task will be ignored, meaning the task `run_after_taskgroup` which is set to depend on the whole `work_in_the_cluster` task group will run even if the teardown task has failed or is still running.

     ![Task group with teardown](/img/guides/airflow-setup-teardown-task_after_taskgroup.png)

+- You can have a setup task without an associated teardown task and vice versa.
+If you define a setup task without a teardown task, everything downstream of the setup task is considered in its scope and will cause the setup task to rerun when cleared.

 ### Regular DAG vs using setup/teardown